-Some of the features in Windows operating system is available only if you are running a specific or later version of Bluetooth.
+Some of the features in the Windows operating system are available only if you are running a specific or later version of Bluetooth.
 For instance, the Nearby Share (a feature to share files between two Windows 10 computers) requires Bluetooth 4.0 or later versions.

 You can always contact your PC’s manufacturer to find out the Bluetooth version number, but there is an easy way to find out the Bluetooth version right from Windows Device Manager.